Convergence of backpropagation with momentum for network architectures with skip connections: Architecture for a feed-forward network with cross-layer connectivity

 \subsection{DAG architecture and backpropagation}

 We now present the architecture for neural networks on DAGs.
-Nodes of a DAG can always be ordered into layers $0, \dots, L$, in which directed edges always point to layers labeled with higher indices.
-Layer 0, having $l_0$ nodes, accepts the input training values $x^p \in \mathbb R^{l_0}$, over $ p = 1, \dots, J$.
-For each layer $i$ from 1 through $L$, there are $l_i$ nodes.
+Nodes of a DAG can always be ordered into layers $0, \dots, L$, in which connections (or directed edges) point to layers labeled with higher indices.
+We will consider $J$ input values $x^p \in \mathbb R^{l_0}$, $ p = 1, \dots, J$.
+For each layer $i = 0, \dots, L$, there are $l_i$ nodes, with layer 0 denoting the input.
 Under this ordering, define $v_{(i,j)}^{l,m}$ as the weight between node $l$ in layer $i$ and node $m$ in layer $j$, where $i<j$.
 Let $v_{(i,j)}$ denote the matrix of weights from layer $i$ to $j$.
 Over all nodes, we use a single (possibly nonlinear) activation function $g:\mathbb R\rightarrow \mathbb R$ for the determination of output values.

 The explicit output values of the $l_j$ nodes in layer $j$ are denoted as